mgastner/cartogram-cpp/README.md

 We manage dependencies with a Python virtual environment and Conan 2.
 The project supports GCC, Clang, and Apple Clang, all with C++20 support.
 Please ensure that Python 3.10 or later and a C++20-supported compiler are installed before proceeding.

-Only `Debug` build commands are shown below, but the same commands can be run with `Release` build by replacing `Debug` with `Release`.

 1. Create a virtual environment with the required dependencies

 ``` shell